 You have the right to see CCTV images of yourself and be provided with a copy of those images.
 We have put up signs advising you that CCTV is in place and who to contact for further information.
 CCTV images are held for a maximum of 30 days.

 How long is your personal data stored

-Personal data collected by Selwood Housing is kept for as long as is necessary for the various purposes mentioned, and in line with our Data Retention Schedule.
+Personal data collected by Selwood Housing Group is kept for as long as is necessary for the various purposes mentioned, and in line with our Data Retention Schedule.

 Data retention periods vary depending on the type of personal data and the purposes for processing the data.
 Factors which affect how long personal data is held are also dependent on relevance to possible future claims, and applicable legal, accounting, reporting, finance and regulatory requirements.

 For more details on our data retention schedule, please contact us at firstname.lastname@example.org.

 Under the General Data Protection Regulation and UK Data Protection Legislations, you have a number of legal rights as it relates to your personal data held by us.

 - Your right to a subject access request: You may lawfully make a request to receive certain information on how we use your personal data, receive a copy of personal data we hold on you, and check that we are lawfully processing your personal data.
 If a request is made, you will not be charged and we will aim to respond to your request within 30 calendar days.